Close

 Are you interested in studying business in Australia, but unsure about whether it’s the right fit for you?
 Or perhaps you’re wondering about what your prospects will look like after graduation?

-Here are six key reasons to pursue a degree or qualification in the field of business:
+Here are 6 top reasons to pursue a degree or qualification in the field of business.

-Project management: according to the Project Management Institute, the global economy needs 25 million new project professionals by 2030.^^
+According to the Project Management Institute, the global economy needs 25 million new project professionals by 2030.

-Accounting: according to Commbank, 83% of companies were looking to increase their recruitment activity for accounting professionals in 2021.
-Job Ads for Accounting Professionals on SEEK (job search website) grew 33% year on year+.
+According to Commbank, 83% of companies were looking to increase their recruitment activity for accounting professionals in 2021.
+Job Ads for Accounting Professionals on SEEK (job search website) grew 33% year on year.

-Healthcare industry: Stats from the Australian Industry and Skills Committee (AISC) show that in 2020 there were over 1.7 million people employed in healthcare.
-This is projected to increase to more than 1.9 million by 2024!^ This in turn will increase demand for non-medical managers with business management qualifications who can take on projects, innovate in the health space and embrace emerging technologies in telemedicine and diagnostics.
+Health Care and Social Assistance is the largest employing industry in Australia with 15.6% workforce share.
+There are over 2.2 million people currently employed in this industry and employment is expected to continue to grow.
+This in turn will increase demand for non-medical managers with business management qualifications who can take on projects, innovate in the health space and embrace emerging technologies in telemedicine and diagnostics.

 2. Strong salary expectations